gregurco/jobeet-tutorial/docs/days/day-4.md

 One way to solve the problem is to define a header and a footer and include them in each template.
 A better way is to use another design pattern to solve this problem: the [decorator design pattern][2].
 The decorator design pattern resolves the problem the other way around: the template is decorated after the content is rendered by a global template, called a **layout**.

 If you take a look in the `templates` folder, you will find there `base.html.twig` template.
 That is the default layout that decorates our job pages right now.
-Open it and replace it’s content with the following:
+Open it and replace its content with the following:

 ```twig
 <!DOCTYPE html>